 Buyers are a mix of those taking advantage of the housing appreciation by trading up and those moving from out-of-state.

-“If someone has just sold a house in New York or San Francisco for $2 million, they can come to Denver and buy the same house for 30 percent less,” Chirafisi said.
+“If someone has just sold a house in New York or San Francisco for $2 million, they can come to Denver.
+Buy the same house for 30 percent less,” Chirafisi said.

 Like the economy itself, out-of-state buyers are diversified, she said.